 (There is an exception for immediate relatives who will be adjusting status in the U.S., as described below; they can submit the I-130 and adjustment packet, including Form I-485, concurrently to USCIS.)

-In addition (usually later), you will need to prepare an Affidavit of Support on Form I-864, together with documents proving that you are able and willing to support the immigrant at an amount that is at least 125% of the U.S. Poverty Guidelines.
+In addition (usually later), you will need to prepare an Affidavit of Support on Form I-864, together with documents proving that you are able and willing to support the immigrant at an amount that is at least 125% of the U.S. Poverty Guidelines or 100% for military families.

 Your family member will next need to prepare various documents as part of his or her own application for a green card.
 The exact forms and process depend on whether your relative will be adjusting status in the U.S. or going through consular processing from another country.